 PRAGMA foreign_keys PRAGMA legacy_alter_table Parent Table references are updated SQLite version Off Off No < 3.26.0 Off Off Yes >= 3.26.0 On Off Yes all Off On No all On On Yes all

 The RENAME COLUMN TO syntax changes the column-name of table table-name into new-column-name.
 The column name is changed both within the table definition itself and also within all indexes, triggers, and views that reference the column.
 If the column name change would result in a semantic ambiguity in a trigger or view, then the RENAME COLUMN fails with an error and no changes are applied.

 The ADD COLUMN syntax is used to add a new column to an existing table.
 The new column is always appended to the end of the list of existing columns.
 The column-def rule defines the characteristics of the new column.
 The new column may take any of the forms permissible in a CREATE TABLE statement, with the following restrictions:

-The ALTER TABLE command works by modifing the SQL text of the schema stored in the sqlite_master table.
+The ALTER TABLE command works by modifying the SQL text of the schema stored in the sqlite_schema table.
 No changes are made to table content for renames or column addition without constraints.
-Because of this, the execution time of the ALTER TABLE command is independent of the amount of data in the table.
-The ALTER TABLE command runs as quickly on a table with 10 million rows as it does on a table with 1 row.
+Because of this, the execution time of such ALTER TABLE commands is independent of the amount of data in the table and such commands will run as quickly on a table with 10 million rows as on a table with 1 row.
 When adding new columns that have CHECK constraints, or adding generated columns with NOT NULL constraints, or when deleting columns, then all existing data in the table must be either read (to test new constraints against existing rows) or written (to remove deleted columns).
 In those cases, the ALTER TABLE command takes time that is proportional to the amount of content in the table being altered.

 After ADD COLUMN has been run on a database, that database will not be readable by SQLite version 3.1.3 (2005-02-20) and earlier.